 - Combine the Herb and Spice Blend into a small prep bowl.

-- Peel and cut the potatoes into approximately 1 to 1 ½ inch cubes.
+- Peel and cut the potatoes into approximately 1 to 1 ½-inch cubes.

 - Measure the chicken stock.

-Start with the Trinity and Seasonings
+Start with the Trinity and Aromatics

-Next, add the chopped garlic and the Herb and Spice Blend.
+- Next, add the chopped garlic and the Herb and Spice Blend.
 Mix well and saute until aromatic, about 2 minutes.

-Smother the potatoes
+Smother the Potatoes

-Next, add the sausage back to the Dutch oven and stir to combine.
+- Next, add the sausage back to the Dutch oven and stir to combine.

 Serving Suggestions